 The interdisciplinary staff at CAPS provides interns the opportunity to work with mental health and wellness professionals from a wide array of theoretical backgrounds and professional interests.
 CAPS uses a stepped care model of treatment that presents client with a variety of therapeutic support options to meet the level of their needs.
 This model includes, but is not limited to, access to biofeedback and meditation resources, participation in workshops, group therapy, and short-term individual therapy.
 We offer interns opportunities to participate in all of these modalities of treatment, and we also work closely with psychiatrists at CAPS to help connect clients to psychotropic medications when needed.
 In addition to providing therapeutic interventions, interns are heavily involved in professional activities and programs in the university community via outreach and liasonships.
 They are also encouraged to focus on ongoing growth in knowledge, skills, and awareness via multiple formal and informal learning opportunities during the course of their training.
 CAPS views development as a lifelong process over one’s career and as such, continuing education with all staff is promoted through case conferences, in-service programs, and staff development activities.

 Group Therapy Training: CAPS also provides significant support for interns interested in growing their group facilitation skills.
-We have a robust group program that offers about 12 groups each semester.
+We have a robust group program that offers multiple groups each semester.
 There are opportunities for interns to participate in interpersonal process, skills based, support, or identity-based gruops.